KaioHSG/equalizer-apo-bass-booster/README.md

 ## Note

-Configuration made with the [Havit HV-H2002D](https://havitsmart.com/products/h2002d-gaming-headphones) headset, as it is not synonymous with quality, the configuration may be bad on your device.
+Configuration made with the [HAVIT H2002D](https://www.prohavit.com/products/h2002d-3-5mm-gaming-headset) headset, as it is not synonymous with quality, the configuration may be bad on your device.